Sioux Falls Canaries (1902–1953): 1933: Canaries join Nebraska State League

 After a nine-year absence from minor league baseball, the Sioux Falls Canaries joined a new league in 1933.
 The Canaries became members of four-team Class D level Nebraska State League for the 1933 season.
-Team owner Rex Strucker managed the team.
+Team owner Rex Stucker managed the team.
 The Nebraska State League reduced from a six-team league to a four-team league in 1933, after the Grand Island Islanders, McCook Generals and North Platte Buffaloes teams folded following the 1932 season.
 Sioux Falls was the only team not based in Nebraska and the Canaries joined the returning Beatrice Blues, Lincoln Links and Norfolk Elks teams in the league.
 The four Nebraska State League member teams were all noted to be affiliated with the St. Louis Cardinals in 1933.

 During the 1933 season, former Chicago White Sox player Swede Risberg, who was banned from major league baseball due to his involvement due to the 1919 Black Sox Scandal, tried to take over the Canaries as manager, appealing to the team players and the owner/manager.
-The Sioux Falls owner/manager Rex Strucker kicked Risberg out of the locker room.
+The Sioux Falls owner/manager Rex Stucker kicked Risberg out of the locker room.

 In their first season of Nebraska State League play, the Sioux Falls Canaries ended the season in third place, finishing the season 3.5 games behind the first place Norfolk Elks.
-The Canaries ended the season with a record of 57-49, playing under manager Rex Strucker.
+The Canaries ended the season with a record of 57-49, playing under manager Rex Stucker.
 Sioux Falls finished 3.5 games behind Norfolk Elks and 3.0 games behind second place Beatrice in the overall standings.
 Sioux Falls did not qualify for the playoff where Beatrice defeated Norfolk 5 games to 4.
 Canaries pitcher Rip Schroeder won 20 games to lead the Nebraska State League, while teammate Sam Conaway had a league best 2.43 ERA.

 Outfielder Oris Hockett played for the Canaries in 1933, batting .337 with 9 home runs in 103 games at age 23.
 After breaking into the major leagues at age 28, Hockett was a major league All-Star in 1944.
 Hockett played in the major leagues with the Brooklyn Dodgers (1938–1939), Cleveland Indians (1941–1944) and Chicago White Sox (1945), batting .276 in 551 career games.